Swedish Meatball Recipe

 Instructions

-- Heat ½ of the olive oil in a large, high-walled skillet and add the finely diced onions and garlic.
+- Heat ½ of the olive oil in a large, high-walled skillet over medium heat.
+Add the finely diced onions and garlic.
 Soften for 5 minutes.
 Set aside and let cool.

 - In a large bowl, combine the breadcrumbs, Parmesan cheese, whisked egg, milk, cooled onions/garlic, salt, oregano, allspice, nutmeg, and pepper.
 Gently incorporate the meat until evenly combined, but without overworking it (otherwise the meatballs will be tough instead of tender).